 What can you expect when you call me?

-I like to speak to every potential client over the phone before scheduling a consultation so that I don’t waste your time by having a meeting if your case isn’t something I handle.
-If you send me an e-mail requesting my help and it sounds like something I handle, I will ask you to call me the next day so that I can get more information before scheduling a consultation.
+I like to speak to every potential client over the phone before scheduling a paid consultation so that I don’t waste your time by having a meeting if your case isn’t something I handle.
+If you send me an e-mail requesting my help and it sounds like something I handle, I will ask you to call me the next day so that I can get more information before scheduling a paid consultation.
 I also find that scheduling is much easier for both of us if I have you on the phone so I prefer not to schedule meetings over e-mail.
 Meeting in person is important because it allows us both to determine if we can work well together.
 If you already have a hearing coming up I will ask you to bring any papers that have already been filed with the court to the meeting so that I can review them.
+I no longer offer free consultations except for a short 15-minute phone consultation.
+I expect the consultation fee to be paid in advance of our meeting.

 What happens if you decide to hire me?